 The Montana Department of Natural Resources and Conservation (DNRC), and its Conservation and Resource Development Division, carries out the purposes of the Montana Grass Conservation Act, serving as an advisory capacity to the Department of State Lands and the boards of county commissioners in counties where grazing districts are located.

 The Montana Grass Commission, re-created by the Montana State Legislature in 1999, oversees the implementation of the Montana Grass Conservation Act.
-This commission is also served by an Executive Vice President, Sandra Brown of Terry.
+This commission is also served by an Executive Secretary, Sandra Brown of Terry.

 President: Deanna Robbins, Roy